© Crown copyright 2018

 - hospital and community beds, mattresses and accessories

-Some assistive technology products are aids for daily living.
+Some AT products are aids for daily living.
 These help people carry out day-to-day activities, but are not classified as medical devices as defined in the Medical Devices Regulations.

 Problems with an assistive technology device may include: